gabrieleara/PCSettings/notebook/Extra-Mechatronics.md

 When programming a microcontroller, the size of the stack is really important.
 Since most of the code will be *interrupt-driven*, each call will consume stack to save the states of the registers to restore them later when the interrupt handler terminates.

 The number of registers that will be saved may vary from call to call, but usually we have two cases:
-- If the interrupt doesn't use any *floating-point arythmetic*, only 8 registers are pushed on the stack;
+- If the interrupt doesn't use any *floating-point arithmetic*, only 8 registers are pushed on the stack;
 - Otherwise, 32 registers are pushed on the stack.

 Since in general for multithreaded applications pretty much the whole code is interrupt-driven, we will consume a lot of stack for each call.
 This could lead to stack overlapping with the `.DATA` part of our program if we don’t select enough stack size in `Project Settings`.